cloudsolver/aws-ccp/04-AWS_Costs_Economics_Billing.md

         * Minimize capital expenditures.
         * Utilize reserved instances.
         * Right size your resources.
+        * Does not consider Networking or Data costs.
+No personnel or facilities costs.
     1. [AWS Price List API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/price-changes.html)
         * Query the price of AWS Services using JSON or CSV.
 Bulk price or individual APIs.
         * Receive price alerts when prices change.